MobileUpLLC/KMM-Form-Validation/README.md

-# Sesame KMM Forms
+# KMM Form Validation

-Library to control and validate form in KMM.
+Library to control and validate forms in KMM.

-This library based on [Sesame](https://github.com/aartikov/Sesame).
+This library is based on [sesame-form](https://github.com/aartikov/Sesame/tree/master/sesame-form).